-Section 54.0 New Construction, Addition or Modification
+Section 55.0 New Construction, Addition or Modification

-- All new construction, alterations, extensions or modifications of an existing facility shall be subject to the laws, rules, regulations and codes of references 17; 23; 24; 25; 26; 27; and 33; and all other appropriate state and local laws, codes, regulations, and ordinances. - 54.2 Where there is a difference between codes, the code having the more stringent standard shall apply. - All plans for new construction or the renovation, alteration, extension, modification or conversion of an existing facility that may affect compliance with reference 17 herein shall be reviewed by a licensed architect, acceptable to the Director.
-Said architect shall certify that the plans conform to the construction requirements of reference 17 herein prior to construction.
-The facility shall maintain a copy of the plans reviewed and the architect's signed certification, for review by the Department of Health upon request. - 54.3.1 In the event of non-conformance for which the facility seeks a variance, the general procedures outlined in section 63.0 shall be followed.
+- 55.1 All new construction, alterations, extensions or modifications of an existing facility shall be subject to the laws, rules, regulations and codes of References 17; 23; 24; 25; 26; 27; and 33; and all other appropriate state and local laws, codes, regulations, and ordinances. - Where there is a difference between codes, the code having the more stringent standard shall apply. - All plans for new construction or the renovation, alteration, extension, modification or conversion of an existing facility that may affect compliance with Reference 17 of these Regulations shall be reviewed by a licensed architect, acceptable to the Director.
+Said architect shall certify that the plans conform to the construction requirements of Reference 17 of these Regulations prior to construction.
+The facility shall maintain a copy of the plans reviewed and the architect's signed certification, for review by the Department of Health upon request. - 55.3.1 In the event of non-conformance for which the facility seeks a variance, the general procedures outlined in § 65.0 shall be followed.
 Variance requests shall include a written description of the entire project, details of the non-conformance for which the variance is sought and alternate provisions made, as well as detailing the basis upon which the request is made.
-The Department may request additional information while evaluating variance requests. - 54.3.2 If variances are granted, a licensed architect shall certify that the plans conform to all construction requirements of reference 17 herein, except those for which variances were granted, prior to construction.
-The facility shall maintain a copy of the plans reviewed, the variance(s) granted and the architect's signed certification, for review by the Department upon request. - 54.4 Upon completion of construction, the facility shall provide written notification to the Department, describing the project, and a copy of the architect's certification.
+The Department may request additional information while evaluating variance requests. - 55.3.2 If variances are granted, a licensed architect shall certify that the plans conform to all construction requirements of Reference 17 of these Regulations, except those for which variances were granted, prior to construction.
+The facility shall maintain a copy of the plans reviewed, the variance(s) granted and the architect's signed certification, for review by the Department upon request. - Upon completion of construction, the facility shall provide written notification to the Department, describing the project, and a copy of the architect's certification.
 The facility shall obtain authorization from the Department prior to occupying/re-occupying the area.
-At the discretion of the Department, an on-site visit may be required. - 54.5 In addition to the above requirements, the following requirements of sections 54.0 through 59.0 shall apply.
+At the discretion of the Department, an on-site visit may be required. - 55.5 In addition to the above requirements, the following requirements of §§ 56.0 through 61.0 shall apply.

-Section 55.0 Fire Safety
+Section 56.0 Fire Safety

-55.1 Each hospital shall establish a monitoring program for the internal enforcement of all applicable fire and safety laws and regulations and such a program shall include written procedures for the implementation of said rules and regulations, and logs shall be maintained.
+56.1 Each hospital shall establish a monitoring program for the internal enforcement of all applicable fire and safety laws and regulations and such a program shall include written procedures for the implementation of said rules and regulations, and logs shall be maintained.

-Section 56.0 Incinerators
+Section 57.0 Incinerators

-- 56.1 Incinerators within hospitals shall be segregated from other parts of the building by non-combustible construction, with walls, floors and ceilings having a fire resistance rating of not less than two hours.
-Openings to such rooms shall be protected by Class B fire doors, and equipped with positive self-closing devices in accordance with reference 23. - 56.2 Incinerators shall be gas, electric, or oil fired and capable of destroying pathological and other types of waste. - a) An incinerator installed to handle pathological waste materials shall have the capability of completely burning the waste material and shall meet the air emission requirements of section 12.0 of reference 25. - b) Refuse incinerators shall be capable of burning rubbish containing 50 percent wet materials, and shall meet the air emission requirements of section 12.0 of reference 25. - c) A multi-purpose incinerator shall meet the requirements of both sections (a) and (b) herein. - 56.3 Hospital incinerators shall be designed and installed in accordance with the air emission requirements of section 12.0 of reference 25.
+- 57.1 Incinerators within hospitals shall be segregated from other parts of the building by non-combustible construction, with walls, floors and ceilings having a fire resistance rating of not less than two hours.
+Openings to such rooms shall be protected by Class B fire doors, and equipped with positive self-closing devices in accordance with reference 23. - 57.2 Incinerators shall be gas, electric, or oil fired and capable of destroying pathological and other types of waste. - a) An incinerator installed to handle pathological waste materials shall have the capability of completely burning the waste material and shall meet the air emission requirements of § 12.0 [Reference 25]. - b) Refuse incinerators shall be capable of burning rubbish containing 50 percent wet materials, and shall meet the air emission requirements of § 12.0 of Reference 25. - c) A multi-purpose incinerator shall meet the requirements of both sections (a) and (b) of these Regulations. - 57.3 Hospital incinerators shall be designed and installed in accordance with the air emission requirements of § 12.0 of Reference 25.

-Section 57.0 Lighting & Electrical Services
+Section 58.0 Lighting & Electrical Services